cdsap/Talaiot/README.md

 }
 ```
 Read more about it in the [Publishers wiki page](https://github.com/cdsap/Talaiot/wiki/Publishers#custompublishers)
-In you are not using additional plugins we recommend to use  `com.cdsap.talaiot.plugin.base`.
+In you are not using additional plugins we recommend to use  `io.github.cdsap.talaiot.plugin.base`.

 ## Example: Analyzing Data provided by Talaiot <a name="example"></a>